AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

 To add payloads:
   * Press 't' (as in teher in Hungarian)
   * A pop-up window appears
-  * Enter its color, mass, size, position and orientation
+  * Enter its type, color, mass, size, position and orientation
   * Clik ok, or hit enter

-To name drones:
+To name mocap objects:
   * Press 'n' (short for name)
   * In the pop-up window enter the name of the drones that are 'ticked' in Motive
   * Click ok, or hit enter